micond/web-opt-from-ubuntu/README.md

     items[i].style.left = items[i].basicLeft + 100 * (phase + (i % 5)) + 'px';
   }
 ```
-- In addEventListener on line 541, I have removed the querySelector outside the loop and put it into variable miniPizzas.
+- In addEventListener on line 541, I have removed the querySelector outside the loop, changed it to getElementById and put it into variable miniPizzas.
-- Lowering the amount of pizza element generated from 200 to 20. code below:
+- Lowering the amount of pizza element generated from 200 to 40. code below:

 ```javascript
 var miniPizzas = document.getElementById("movingPizzas1");